nik786/kube-learn/teraform.md

 nothing changes on infrastructure but the state file is updated with this information(destroy and create).
 After marking a resource as tainted, terraform plan out will show that the resource will get destroyed and recreated, and when the next apply happens the changes will get implemented.

+The terraform refresh command is used to update the state file with the most current information about the resources managed by Terraform.
+It does not make any changes to the actual infrastructure or resources; instead, it retrieves the current state of those resources and updates the state file to reflect their current state.

+The terraform refresh command is typically used in scenarios where you suspect that the state file has become out of sync with the actual infrastructure.
+It can help you bring the state file up to date without making any changes to the infrastructure itself.

+In Terraform, a "provider" is a configuration block that defines and configures a specific cloud or service provider.
+Providers are essential components of Terraform configurations because they establish the connection to the target infrastructure or service where your resources will be created and managed.

+The null_resource is essentially a no-op or "null" resource, meaning that it doesn't directly create or manage any infrastructure, but it can be used for various purposes within the Terraform configuration.

+The null_resource can be used to run local provisioners, which are scripts or commands executed on the machine where Terraform is running, rather than on a remote resource.

 What does the following command do?

 Terraform -version – to check the installed version of terraform